mbraak/django_pony_forms/docs/source/index.rst

 ========================================

 **Better form html by default**
   Just add *PonyFormMixin* to your form class.
-You can also mixin *BootstrapFormMixin* to produce html for Twitter Bootstrap.

 **Form templates**
   *Django pony forms* allows you to write form templates.
 You can write a template for all your forms, or a specific template for one particular form.